 - You may receive an intravenous catheter (IV line) into a vein in your hand or arm that injects the contrast material to detect diseased tissue.

-Cardiologists and radiologists will review the scan results carefully and send information back to your primary care physician and/or cardiologist.
+- Cardiologists and radiologists will review the scan results carefully and send information back to your primary care physician.

 - Our team of cardiologists, radiologists, and dedicated cardiac MRI technologists will be with you throughout the process to ensure concierge-level experience.

 Dr. Anna Koulova is a cardiologist with Stamford Health.
 She specializes in the diagnosis and treatment of the heart and cardiovascular system.